Pros and Cons of Being a Real Estate Agent

 Before breaking down the pros and cons of being a real estate agent, it’s important to fully understand what the job entails.

-A real estate agent is essentially a licensed middleman between a landlord and a potential tenant.
 It’s the job of the agent to find buyers and renters for properties on the market, shepherding any negotiations or disputes throughout the process.

 Typical responsibilities include: